 Several papers have discussed the HTML table interpretation problem.
-Some table interpretation systems work based on simple assumptions and heuristics (e.g. [9, 21, 22, 27, 31]).
+Some table interpretation systems work based on simple assumptions and heuristics (e.g. [4, 16, 17, 22, 27]).
 These simple assumptions (labels are either the first few rows or the first few columns) are easily broken in complex tables such as nested tables (e.g. Figure 1) or tables with combination structures (e.g. Figure 8).
-The approach in [35] presents a table interpretation system for automatic generation of F-logic frames for tables.
+The approach in [31] presents a table interpretation system for automatic generation of F-logic frames for tables.
 It considers many linguistic features in a table such as alphabetic features, numeric features, number ranges, and data formats.
 It calculates differences among different regions of a table to detect the orientation of a table and to locate label cells and value cells.
 The average F-measure of this approach is around 50%.
-The technique in [41] learns lexical variants from training examples and uses a vector space model to deal with non-exact matches among labels.
+The technique in [38] learns lexical variants from training examples and uses a vector space model to deal with non-exact matches among labels.
 It also uses a few heuristics to find the association among labels and values.
 It achieves an F-measure of 91.4%.
-The approach in [25] uses visual boxes instead of HTML tags to interpret HTML tables.
-It achieves an F-measure of 52.1% (the precision value was 57% and the recall value was 48%).
+The approach in [20] uses visual boxes instead of HTML tags to interpret HTML tables.
+It achieves an Fmeasure of 52.1% (the precision value was 57% and the recall value was 48%).
 By way of comparison, TISP is able to achieve an F-measure of 94.5%.
-Of course, TISP techniques only work when HTML sibling tables are available.
+Of course, TISP only works when sibling tables are available.
 On the other hand, when applicable, TISP has the advantage over machine learning because it is unsupervised and document and web-site independent.
 TISP has no need for training data and works for all domains and web sites where sibling pages with sibling tables are available.
+Here again, these comparative results should not be construed as being definitive since the various research groups used different data sets for experimentation.
+Furthermore, the measurements here are for solving variations of the same problem, not identical problems.